-"Do you know you can meet with a mental health pharmacist to discuss your medication?
-Ask your named nurse/key worker for an appointment
+" Do you know you can meet with a mental health pharmacist to discuss your medication?
+Ask your named nurse/key worker for an appointment "

 If you would like information leaflets about your medicines ask your named nurse.
+You can keep them at the back of this Welcome Pack.